Updated: Feb 13

 Venice is arguably on everybody's bucket list as one of the most beautiful and spectacular places in the world.
 After visiting Venice for myself, I've decided that the magnificent city has earned all the recognition that it gets.
-My husband and I were only able to spend two days in Venice due to numerous factors such as delayed trains and the urge to not miss our plane (an obvious one), but you better believe we made those two days worth it.
+My husband and I were only able to spend 2 days in Venice due to numerous factors such as delayed trains and the urge to not miss our plane (an obvious one), but you better believe we made those 2 days worth it.

 1. Take a Gondola Ride